Battle of Dover Strait (1917)

 The Second Battle of Dover Strait was a naval battle of the First World War, fought in the Dover Strait in April 1917 (not the Battle of Dover Strait of 1916).
 Two Royal Navy destroyers defeated a superior force of German Kaiserliche Marine torpedo boats.
 Two German torpedo boats were sunk and both British destroyers suffered damage.

-Background
+Prelude

-On 20 April 1917, two groups of torpedo boats of the German Navy raided the Dover Strait to bombard Allied positions on shore and to engage warships patrolling the Dover Barrage—the field of floating mines that prevented German ships from getting into the English Channel.
-Six torpedo boats bombarded Calais and another six bombarded Dover just before midnight.
+During the evening of 20 April 1917, two groups of torpedo boats of the German Navy left Zeebrugge to raid the Dover Strait, bombarding British and French positions on shore and to engage warships patrolling the Dover Barrage—the field of floating mines that obstructed German ships and U-boats from getting into the English Channel.
+Six torpedo boats of the 6th Torpedo Boat half-Flotilla bombarded Calais and the six of the 5th Torpedo Boat half-Flotilla (Korvettenkapitän Gautier) bombarded Dover just before midnight.